blasztf/Lovelyz-Lightstick-3D/README.md

 # Lovelyz-Lightstick-3D
 Lovelyz Lightstick (Lovebong) in 3D view

 Created with Unity3D and Blender.
+For Android only.